AbnerIO/C/PIA/README.md

 organization: 3 ( I consider my code is clear and self-descriptive)

-storage, console, etc: 2 ( I consider that it has a good presentation in the console, that the files are saved correctly and I use the time library to at least use pointers and structures.)
+storage, console, etc: 2 ( I think that the presentation in the console could be better, that the files are saved correctly and I use the time library to at least use pointers and structures.)

 documentation: 2(In my opinion it looks clean and organized.
 Its subjective, if the teacher does not agree, I would accept another score in this section.)